SylvainRoy/photographer/README.md

 ## Todo

-  - Investigation:

-    - locate.ipynb fails miserably for aiguillemidi3 while the same case is ok on the web interface?!
-      - in fact, it 'works' in both case.
-The issue was that the result of the search is the 'init'.
-So, on the notebook, it got hidden by the init icon.
-      - Now, it raises a question: how come the search doesn't find anything better?!

-    - Fix all notebooks
-      - meta:             ok
-      - sesitivity:       ok
-      - initialisation:   ok
-      - map:              error!
-      - locatelatlngs:    error!
-        - doesn't work for aiguillemidi3 while the web interface works ok.

-    - The map latlng to xy feature seems completely broken?!

  - better handling of situation where the optimization get out of the acceptable zone
     - e.g. maximum 400 km?